IveNoIdeaMaybe/MCA-2019/README.md

 **Range**: Difference in semitones between the highest and lowest pitches.

-**Strong Tonal centres**: Number of isolated peaks in the fifhts pitch hostogram that each individually.
+**Strong Tonal centres**: Number of isolated peaks in the fifths pitch histogram.

 **Mean Pitch**: Mean MIDI pitch value, averaged out across all outched notes in the piece.
 Set to 0 if there are no pitches notes.